VidyaNiranjan/MetaAMRSpotter/README.md

 Installation:sudo apt-get install abricate
 Source: Abricate GitHub - https://github.com/tseemann/abricate

+The INSTALL.sh script automates the installation of all required tools and databases necessary to execute this workflow

 **Databases**
 Two databases need to be installed to run the MetaPhlAn and Abricate tools:
 1. MetaPhlAn Database